-Brian Renfroe, Executive Vice President Lew Drass, Vice President Christopher Jackson, Director of City Delivery Manuel L. Peralta Jr., Director of Safety and Health Ron Watson, Director of Retired Members he Office of Personnel Management (OPM) administers the Civil Service Retirement System (CSRS) and the Federal Employees Retirement System (FERS).
+Paul Barner, Executive Vice President James D. Henry, Vice President Christopher Jackson, Director of City Delivery Manuel L. Peralta Jr., Director of Safety and Health Dan Toth, Director of Retired Members lim Yates, Director of Life Insurance he Office of Personnel Management (OPM) administers the Civil Service Retirement System (CSRS) and the Federal Employees Retirement System (FERS).
 OPM is the federal agency that has authority to decide all matters regarding CSRS and FERS retirements.
-OPM decides whether a letter carrier is eligible to retire, how much he or she will receive in retirement, and a host of related issues.
+OPM determines whether a letter carrier is eligible to retire, how much the carrier will receive in retirement, and deals with a host of related issues.
 OPM has its own internal appeals system that is available when a retiree believes an OPM decision is wrong.
-No decision, action or lack of action by OPM can be challenged using the grievance procedure.
+Since OPM is a separate federal agency and not a party to the collective-bargaining agreement between the USPS and NALC, no decision, action or lack of action by OPM can be challenged using the grievance procedure.